Bai-Pollicott Algorithm for Markovian Products of Positive Matrices: Abstract

 \section{Abstract}

-We consider the problem of estimating top Lyapunov exponents for Markovian products of positive matrices.
-We define the new transfer operator as a matrix of classical transfer operators and prove its spectral properties.
-And based on the spectral properties, we generalize (and in a few minor ways correct) a formula based on dynamical zeta functions introduced by Pollicott.
+We consider the problem of estimating the top Lyapunov exponents for Markovian products of positive matrices.
+We define a new transfer operator as a matrix of classical transfer operators and prove its spectral properties.
+With the spectral properties, we generalize (and provide a more theoretically rigorous foundation for) an algorithm that was introduced informally by Bai \cite{Bai07} and formally by Pollicott \cite{Pollicott} based on dynamical zeta functions.